fdufnews/SMART_Response_BASIC/memory.md

 Usage of memory in BASIC

-As I spent some time understanding how mem[] was used, I have made this memo to keep the information for later use
+As I spent some time understanding how mem[] was used, I have made this memo to keep trace of the information for later use

 # Memory map
 mem[] size is defined in basic.h